-Skills Development Scotland has a website with alot of information for parents and carers about helping children to make choices about courses at school and making decisions about what to do after leaving school.
-It is on the Skills Development Scotland website at www.myworldofwork.co.uk.
-There is also helpful information for young people on this website at www.myworldofwork.co.uk.
+Skills Development Scotland has a website with a lot of information for parents and carers about helping children to make choices about courses at school and making decisions about what to do after leaving school.
+It is on the Skills Development Scotland My World of Work website.
+There is also helpful information for young people about career options on this website.

 What you can do if your choice of school is refused

 A school or local education authority can refuse to accept a parent's choice.
 If this does happen, you can take informal action by talking to the local education authority or school or formal action by appealing against the decision.

 You could contact the local education authority (or governing body for independent schools) to talk informally about changing the decision.
 This may avoid using the formal appeals procedure and might resolve the matter more quickly.
 For children who are starting school at five or changing to secondary school, most local education authorities and schools will have worked out a timetable which allows for a period of informal discussion with dissatisfied parents.